dorleosterode/blaecksprutte/README.md

 ### dependencies

-blaecksprutte uses scikit-learn and the notmuch python api. make sure, you have installed both of them.
+blaecksprutte uses scikit-learn and the notmuch python api. make sure, you have installed both of them. also the progressbar package of python is used.

 ### training